simalexan/battlecamp/README.md

 All companies operate in a single market developing a single product.

+### Scenario

+The judges choose a single market along with a single product the companies are competing in.
+They define the market price of the product (e.g. $50) and they draw a Wardley Map based on the Customer need, the product that fulfills that Customer need and its value chain.

+#### Example scenario from the first BattleCamp

+For example, the first BattleCamp, organized by Map Meetup Belgrade, chose the healthcare industry, more specifically flue vaccinations.
+Defined a market without a public healthcare system and two teams that were playing the BattleCamp were two healtcare clinics that were administering and selling a flu vaccine with an average market cost of $100.

+The first company was long-running business, with over 50 years.
+Family made business, with their own "custom built" offices and laboratories.
+They have hired nurses, lab assistants and doctors.
+They also have bought an application on the market for the clinic, to schedule vaccination appointments, communicate with the customers and so on.
+Charging $120 per flue therapy, with a product cost of $70.
+Their market share is 18%.

+The second company is a recently started business, a clinic with about 5 years on the market.
+Rents its office space and lab space.
+Has hired nurses, lab assistants and doctors.
+Have developed their own application for the clinic with similar options as their competitor, they "believe they are a healtcare tech startup".
+Charging $100 per flue therapy, with a cost of $55.
+Their marketshare is 7%.

 #### Market and Income

 The market size is 100,000 total units sold per quarter (round).